Clevin49958/2Over1Unbal1D/Kevin-Zach.md

 # 1!D Opening
 4+!D always unbalanced (might be 5422).
 5+!D unless =4441, for all 11+ hands.

 General approach: After 1!D-1M, opener transfer his second suit, with up to 17 HCP.
-Accepting the transfer shows a weak hand and $\leq 9$ HCP
+Accepting the transfer shows a weak hand and 9- HCP

  - 1!H: 4+!H
  - 1!S: 4+!S